kubernetes/kops/docs/secrets.md

 ```

 ## Workaround for changing secrets with type "Secret"
-As it is currently not possible to modify or delete + create secrets of type "Secret" with the CLI you have to modify them directly in the kops s3 bucket.
+As it is currently not possible to modify or delete + create secrets of type "Secret" with the CLI you have to modify them directly in the kOps s3 bucket.

 They are stored /clustername/secrets/ and contain the secret as a base64 encoded string.
 To change the secret base64 encode it with: